obeidallahnouicer/forecaster_back/README.md

 Flow for forecasting (Streamlit / API):

 1. User uploads dataset (CSV/Excel) or uses preloaded CSVs in repo.
-2. `SalesForecaster` normalizes columns and prepares data (yearly/monthly aggregation).
+2. `IntegratedForecaster` normalizes columns and prepares data (yearly/monthly aggregation), forecasting both sales and quantities.
 3. Per-article forecasts are computed using several methods and cached per article.
 4. Aggregate summary forecasts are saved to a summary cache (parquet) for fast retrieval.